DkiJing/hello-world/README.md

 # hello-world
-ello, I am a student studying in cs department in a university.
+Hello, I am a student studying in cs department in a university.
 I hope to learn more things in GitHub.